assaabloy-ppi/salt-channel/files/spec-salt-channel.md

     b  bytes  EncryptedMessage
                 Encrypted bytes, encrypted and authenticated with the
                 crypto_box() function [NACL].
 EncryptedMessage can be of arbitrary size.
-                Note, for messages M3, and M4, the EncryptedMessages is a Binson object.
+Note, for messages M3, and M4, EncryptedMessage is a Binson object.
 This is not a requirement of the application data messages.
 They are arbitrary byte arrays.

             Figure 3: Encrypted message format.

-The authenticated encryption algorithm from TweetNaCl [NACL, TWEET-1, TWEET-2] is used.
-It is called "crypto_box".
-The corresponding function to decrypt and verify is called "crypto_box_open". crypto_box() takes a 24-byte nonce.
+The authenticated encryption algorithm from TweetNaCl [NACL, TWEET-1, TWEET-2], function crypto_box() is used.
+The corresponding function to decrypt and verify is called crypto_box_open(). crypto_box() and crypto_box_open() take a 24-byte nonce as one parameter.

 The first 16 bytes of the ciphertext is used to authenticate the message when it is decrypted.
-Encryption and authentication is done in one atomic function call and is described in the original NaCl paper [NACL].
+Encryption and authentication is done in one atomic function call (crypto_box()) and is described in the original NaCl paper [NACL].

 Both Client and Server use the first 8 bytes of the nonce to store a signed 64-bit integer in little-endian byte order.
-This integer is 1, 3, 5, ... for Client; increasing by 2 for each message.
+This integer is 1, 3, 5, ... for messages sent by Client; increasing by 2 for
-This integer is 2, 4, 6, ... for Server; increasing by 2 for each message.
+each message it sends.
+This integer is 2, 4, 6, ... for messages send by Server;
+increasing by 2 for each message it sends.
 The rest of the bytes of the nonce must be set to zero.
+Note, no assumption is made on the order in which the peers send application messages.
+For example, Server may send all application messages.
+The nonce values used by Client and those used by Server are disjoint sets.
+Note also that the nonce values used are *not* send over the communication channel since this is not necessary; they can easily be computed.